syed-m07/KeetoSalesAgent/README.md

 ### Core Services
 - **Conversation Service**: The "Brain".
 Uses LangGraph to manage state, retry logic, and split-brain voice generation.
 - **Browser Service**: The "Hands".
 A specialized Playwright API that reports rich state (video time, player status, URL) instead of just success/fail.
+- **CRM Service**: The "Closer".
+Captures leads instantly to a local buffer and syncs them to HubSpot/Salesforce in the background.
+Features provider-agnostic adapters and automated email follow-ups.
 - **Frontend**: React-based UI with glassmorphism design, real-time MJPEG stream, and voice visualization.

 ## 🛠️ Quick Start